Talha-Ali-5365/Grooveify-MusicRecommender/README.md

 - **MultilayerPerceptronClassifier**: From PySpark MLlib, used for model training.
 - **SparkSession**: From PySpark SQL, used for creating a session to use Spark.

+## Usage

+This project consists of two main Python files: `producer.py` and `project.py`.

+1. **Running the Scripts**: To start the application, you need to run both `producer.py` and `project.py` at the same time.
+This can be done by opening two separate command line interfaces (CLI), navigating to the project directory in each, and running each script with a Python command.

+2. **Accessing the Web Application**: Once both scripts are running, you can open your web browser and navigate to the Streamlit app to start interacting with the music streaming service.
+The Streamlit app will provide a user-friendly interface where you can listen to songs and receive personalized song recommendations based on your activity.

 ## Phase 1: ETL Pipeline
 ### Dataset